nayse/nayse.github.io/index.md

 - 2013 - 2015: High School.
 Angelo De Abreu State School, Brazil.

 ## Work Experience
-- **2018 - 2019: Research Assistant at the Federal University of Alagoas and National Council for Scientific and Technological Development(UFAL/CNPQ).**
+- **2018 - 2019: Research Assistant (undergraduate level) at the Federal University of Alagoas and National Council for Scientific and
+Technological Development(UFAL/CNPQ).**
 - **2019 - 2021: Teaching Assistant at the Federal University of Alagoas for the following classes:**
   <br>